Aml-Hassan-Abd-El-hamid/sentimental-analysis/README.md

 --- | --- | --- | --- | --- | --- | --- | ---
 Upsample the positive class | 5 | 2e-5 | 16 | 89.14% | 94.66% | 95.15% | 93.75%
 Undersample the negative and neutral classes | 5 | 2e-5 | 16 | 89.67% | 94.17% | 95.23% | 93.65%

+I was asked by Cyshield to answer this question **What do you think you have learned from the project?** and my answer is that sometimes re-sampling can make the imblance issue even wors!
+I had a better model before trying over and under sampling!

 ## Useful references:
 - https://medium.com/swlh/differences-between-word2vec-and-bert-c08a3326b5d1